 The Russian forces were absolutely terrified of Häyhä, nicknaming him The White Death.
 They attempted numerous times to kill him, from sending teams of countersnipers after him (none came back alive) to artillery bombing any place they thought he was hiding.
 Each of these attempts was met with failure, and Simo continued to stomp any enemy who came within his sights.
-Eventually, the Russians had a stroke of luck when one sniper, after Simo had wiped out the whole team, managed to shoot him through the jaw with an explosive round, blowing half of his cheek away.
+Eventually, the Russians had a stroke of luck when one sniper, after Simo had killed 40 other soldiers, managed to shoot him through the jaw with an explosive round, blowing half of his cheek away.
 Incredibly, Simo walked back to his nearest unit, where he was sent to the hospital, whereupon he slipped into a coma.
 A ceasefire was ordered, and eleven days later, on the day Simo awoke, the Russian army withdrew.
 While almost certainly a coincidence, it was nonetheless an incredible one.
 With the Winter War over, Simo returned to farming, where he spent the majority of his life breeding dogs and hunting moose, sometimes being the hunting guide of the President of Finland.
 When asked if he regretted killing so many people, all Simo had to say was: "I did what I was told to as well as I could".
 He passed away in 2002, aged 96.

 Many people consider him to be one of the ultimate examples of a badass in real life, having racked up more confirmed kills than any other sniper in history.
 Despite this, he remained a very humble man who only considered his actions to have been doing duty by his country.